Skip to Content

 Baton Rouge Truck Accident Attorneys

 Here at Chris Corzo Injury Attorneys, our attorneys are dedicated to ensuring the roadways are safer for all motorists by holding negligent parties responsible for the injuries they cause.
-If you seek legal representation following a truck accident that injured you, call Corzo at (225) 230-3110 or fill out our secure online contact form to schedule a free consultation.
+If you need legal representation after a truck accident, call Corzo at (225) 230-3110 or fill out our secure online contact form to schedule a free consultation.